waynegraham/registry.clir.org/_projects/2009-hidden-collections-at-the-brooklyn-museum-archives-.md

 ---
 layout: project
-title: "Hidden Collections at the Brooklyn Museum: Archives and Institutional Files"
+title: Hidden Collections at the Brooklyn Museum: Archives and Institutional Files
 ---